C191068/Ali_Khtami_Solidity12/README.md

     //below we have done mapping of addresses to how much money each of the people sent mapping(address => uint256) public addressToAmountFunded ;

+    address public owner;// this is a global variable

-    //thefunction below will set up as the owner of the contract
+    //the constructor below will set up as the owner of the contract

-    function CallMeCaptain(){
+     constructor(){

      }

     function fund() public payable {